GordonVi/goto/README.md

 #### Use
 - The user types goto/keyword into their web browser
 - This forwards them to a URL
 - This is like a smart link shortener.
+You can add links to powerpoints and such.
+- This resource can be kept in the intranet.
+- You set it to keywords that make sense for you.
-You con add links to powerpoints and such, Corporations have been doing this for years
+- Corporations have been doing this for years.

 #### Features